 - If You are a U.S. Citizen - In order of priority, you may petition on behalf of your spouse; your child (if under 21 years old); your parent (if you are at least 21 years old); your unmarried child (if over 21 years old) and their children; your married child (of any age) and their children; or your sibling and his/her spouse and children (if you are at least 21 years old).

 - If You are a Green Card Holder - In order of priority, you may petition on behalf of your spouse or child (if under 21 years old), or your unmarried child (if over 21 years old).

 - Temporary Fiance(e) Visas -You may petition on behalf of your undocumented fiance(e) if you are a U.S. citizen and meet certain requirements.

 - See the USCIS "Fiance(e) Visas" page for more detailed information and links to relevant forms.

 - Adopted Children - There are three main procedures for bringing an internationally adopted child into the country as a U.S. citizen: the Hague Process, the Non-Hague Process, and the Immediate Relative Process.

 For information about petitioning on behalf of a family member based on your employment-based visa status, see "Working in the U.S."

 One of the advantages of having a green card is the ability to petition on behalf of family members who would like to join you in the United States, but it's still a very complicated process.
-Sometimes you really need the help of a legal professional.
-Get started today with a free legal evaluation by an immigration law attorney near you.
+If you're interested in helping a family member get legal status, it's best to contact a local immigration attorney who can guide you through the process.